 - The Hispanic Chamber of Commerce

-CSE graduates have gone on to become doctors, lawyers, judges, educators, leaders in business, education, and nonprofits, working globally as environmentalists, healthcare experts, and teachers.
+CSE graduates have gone on to become doctors, lawyers, judges, and leaders in business, education, and nonprofits.
+They work globally as environmentalists, healthcare experts, and teachers.

 Academic GPA | Level of applicant’s interest

 Rigor of secondary school record | Application Essay | Recommendation(s)